Soma Yoga Therapy with Allison Ulan

 These classes are for students who want an in-depth and detailed experience to embody the reliable and effective postural techniques of Yoga.
 These classes will address your back care needs by release tension, re-aligning your body to effectively deal with lower back pain and therapeutically strengthen the body.
 The first two thirds of class will be yoga postures and somatic exercises to balance the body’s strength, flexibility and agility.
 The last third of class will be breath work and mindfulness techniques to aid deep tension release, develop focus and help your cultivate mindful presence.
 These sessions are perfect for people new to Yoga.

-Thursday evenings and Saturday mornings – Yoga for Beginners – Nourish your well-being and vitality
+Thursday evenings – Yoga for Beginners – Level One

 Saturday Mornings – Soma Vinyasa Yoga Class